adelbibi/website2.0/content/post/prefix_tuning_bes_paper/index.md

 ---
 title: Outstanding Paper Award; Entropic Paper Award in NeurIPS23 workshop
 subtitle: Our paper titled "When Do Prompting and Prefix-Tuning Work?
-A Theory of Capabilities and Limitations" received and outstanding paper award.
+A Theory of Capabilities and Limitations" received an outstanding paper award.

 # Summary for listings and search engines
 summary: